adorsys/XS2A-Sandbox/docs/running-modelbank.md

 Remember that after you update the project you should rebuild it - command **make** or **make all** from Makefile.

-4.Open [Developer Portal](http://localhost:4206) and follow the manual to start working with XS2ASandbox.
+4.Open [Developer Portal](http://localhost:4206) and follow the manual to start working with ModelBank.

 5.Stop running containers in terminal with key combination **Control + C**.

-6.Afterwards you can remove all the Sandbox containers from Docker with the following command:
+6.Afterwards you can remove all the ModelBank containers from Docker with the following command:

 ```sh
 > docker-compose rm -s -f -v